hazelcast/hazelcast-jet/site/docs/architecture/fault-tolerance.md

 ---
 title: Fault Tolerance
+description: Fault tolerance guarantees and options provided by Jet.
 ---

 Jet keeps processing data without loss even if a node fails, so it’s easy to build fault-tolerant data processing pipelines.
-It uses a combination of several approaches to increse the resilience.
+It uses a combination of several approaches to increase the resilience.

 ## Consistency